-When a Muslim is single (never-been-married), they have little idea about how the dynamics of life change after marriage, especially if they are also very young.
+When a Muslim is single (neve married), they have little idea about how the dynamics of life change after marriage, especially if they are also very young.

-Most young singletons spend the month of Ramadan either at their parents’ home, or living in a dorm on college campus, or whilst living as a working professional in their own apartment, which they probably share with one or more roomies.
+Most young singletons spend the month of Ramadan either at their parents’ home, living in a dorm on a college campus, or living as working professionals in their own apartment, which they probably share with one or more roomies.

 Marriage, however, changes all that.

 Let’s face it: marriage requires commitment, adjustment, and quite a bit of “growing up.”
 You are no longer Daddy’s little girl or Mama’s boy.

 You have work to do and commitments to Allah to fulfill in lieu of the unique responsibilities and duties that He has placed upon your shoulders regarding the new, and perhaps most important, relationship in your life.

 Another person, who was hitherto not even related to you, becomes a central part of your life 24/7.